hibernate/query-validator/README.md

 AnnotationProcessors**.

 ![IntelliJ Screenshot 1](img/intellij-annotation-processors.png)

+You do not need to do this if you're using Gradle to build your project.

 IntelliJ only runs annotation processors during a build (that is, when you `Run` your code or explicitly `Build Project`).